Last Updated on

 So, head to head, we now know that each reel has it’s own ideal use.
 Baitcasters absolutely will knock spinning reels out of the water when speed and power are desired, but it’s pretty tough to beat the ease of use of a spinning reel as well as their casting distance, not to mention they do well with lighter fish and lures.

 As you can see, it is not a choice of one reel over the other for most people – in fact, many anglers like myself have a rod or two rigged up of each baitcasting and spinning.
 I use a baitcasting reel for muskies, and I know I couldn’t beat it with a spinning reel since I am pulling huge lures quickly through the water, but for smaller species like smallmouth bass, walleye, and more, the ease of using a spinning reel makes it my reel of preference then.
 So in the end, the baitcasting reel vs spinning reel discussion comes down to preference, and what you’re fishing.

-What happens when you are trying to decide between a baitcasting reel vs spinning reel, and are planning on targeting one medium-sized species like northern pike, where either type of reel would do the job?
+What happens when you are targeting medium-sized species like northern pike, where either type of reel would do the job?

 Then, much of it becomes a matter of preference and what you are comfortable using.
 If you are a beginner, start with a spinning reel, and if you have always fished with a spinning reel, stay with one.
 There is no reason to switch to “look cool” or fit in with friends.
 If you have always used a baitcasting reel or want to learn to use one, then find a good one and learn on it.
 If you follow these rules, fishing will be far more enjoyable.

 We hope this article help you better understand a baitcasting reel vs spinning reel and when it’s best to use either one.